kirkhu/WRO2025_FE-Fire-On-All-Cylinders/models/Circuit_Design/README.md

    __EasyEDA__ is a free online Electronic Design Automation (EDA) software used for designing, simulating electronic circuits, and creating printed circuit boards (PCBs).
 It offers a simple and user-friendly graphical interface, with a variety of features that make it ideal for both hobbyists and professional engineers.
    - EasyEDA can be used directly in a web browser without the need for software installation, making it cross-platform accessible.
 It supports circuit design, simulation, PCB creation, and also allows teams to collaborate on electronic projects.
    - ### The main features of EasyEDA include:
-     - Schematic Design: Design circuit diagrams using its extensive component library, which includes resistors, capacitors, transistors, integrated circuits (ICs), and more.Schematic
-     - Design: Design circuit diagrams using its extensive component library, which includes resistors, capacitors, transistors, integrated circuits (ICs), and more.
+     - Schematic Design: Design circuit diagrams using its extensive component library, which includes resistors, capacitors, transistors, integrated circuits (ICs), and more.
      - PCB Design: Supports multi-layer PCB design and provides an auto-routing feature to help users efficiently layout their boards.
      - Simulation: Built-in SPICE simulation allows users to virtually test circuits before manufacturing.
      - Component Library: Offers a vast component library and supports importing parts from other CAD tools or creating custom components.